You'll Like The 2009 GMC Envoy If...

-The Envoy is a well-rounded SUV, but some observers think that the lack of independent rear suspension is a detriment.
+The 2009 GMC Envoy is a well-rounded SUV, but some observers think that the lack of independent rear suspension is a detriment.
 Those seeking better fuel economy, the latest in safety and eight-passenger comfort might be better off with GMC's Acadia crossover SUV.

-The Envoy's interior is typical GMC: Simple and clean.
+The Envoy's interior is typical GMC: simple and clean.
 The seating is firm, and the instrument panel controls are handsomely adorned with wood trim and sturdy black plastic.
-Backlit power-window buttons and steering wheel-mounted controls are two of the Envoy's finer features - details too often overlooked by other manufacturers.
-Safety features include optional head-curtain airbags for front- and rear-seat outboard passengers.
+Backlit power-window buttons and steering wheel-mounted controls are two of the Envoy's finer features – details sometimes overlooked by other manufacturers.
+Safety features include standard head-curtain side airbags for front- and rear-seat outboard passengers.
 The airbags are tied to an advanced rollover detection system capable of determining if and when deployment is necessary.
-Unfortunately, with the discontinuation of the larger XL versions, the Envoy no longer offers the option of a third-row seat, limiting its passenger capacity to five persons.
+Unfortunately the Envoy no longer offers the option of a third-row seat, limiting its passenger capacity to five persons.

-The Envoy strikes a rugged yet refined pose that seems equally comfortable off-road or at valet parking.
+The 2009 GMC Envoy strikes a rugged yet refined pose that seems equally comfortable off-road or at valet parking.
 Tall doors make it easy to get in without bumping your head, and there's enough glass around the sides to give the driver a good 360-degree view.
 The Envoy's generous ground clearance creates a high step-in height, but not so extreme it requires the use of a grab handle.
-The Envoy features a lift-up rear window allowing items to be placed inside the cargo hold when opening the tailgate is not convenient.
-Although the Envoy design has a few years on it, it still looks good, especially in Denali form.
+The Envoy features a lift-up rear window, which allows placing smaller items inside the cargo hold without having to open the full tailgate.
+Although the Envoy design has been around a few years, it still looks good, especially in Denali form.

-A two-wheel-drive Envoy SLE has a Manufacturer's Suggested Retail Price (MSRP) of $27,065, while the SLT trim starts around $34,000.
+A two-wheel-drive 2009 GMC Envoy SLE's Manufacturer's Suggested Retail Price (MSRP) starts just over $31,000, while the SLT trim starts around $34,000.
 A fully-loaded four-wheel drive Denali tops out around $43,000.
-To help you make your best deal, be sure to arm yourself with the Fair Purchase Price before you start negotiations - it shows the typical transaction prices consumers are paying for their cars in your area.
-As for resale, the Envoy does not hold its value as well as the Toyota 4Runner, Volkswagen Touareg and Acura MDX.
-With the exception of the Denali, the Envoy six- and eight-cylinder models mirror the Ford Explorer and trail slightly behind the Dodge Durango in projected resale values.
+To help you make your best deal, be sure to arm yourself with the Fair Purchase Price before you start negotiations – it shows the typical transaction prices consumers are paying for their cars in your area.
+As for resale, the Envoy does not hold its value as well as the Toyota 4Runner, Volkswagen Touareg 2 or Acura MDX.
+Overall, the Envoy six- and eight-cylinder models mirror the Ford Explorer and remain ahead of the Dodge Durango in projected resale values.

-The Envoy SLE features a powerful in-line six-cylinder engine, dual-zone manual air conditioning, four-wheel anti-lock disc brakes (ABS), traction control, illuminated entry, keyless remote, cruise control, tire pressure monitoring system, power liftgate release, dual power mirrors, AM/FM stereo with CD, head-curtain side airbags, XM Satellite Radio, rear window wiper/washer and aluminum wheels.
+The 2009 GMC Envoy SLE features a powerful in-line six-cylinder engine, dual-zone manual air conditioning, four-wheel anti-lock disc brakes (ABS), Stabilitrak, illuminated entry, keyless remote, cruise control, tire pressure monitoring system, power liftgate release, dual power mirrors, AM/FM stereo with CD, head-curtain side airbags, XM Satellite Radio, rear window wiper/washer and aluminum wheels.
 The SLT model adds a garage door opener, heated mirrors, eight-way power driver's seat and the TravelNote digital recorder.
-The Denali trim features a revised grille and front bumper, heated leather seats, power-adjustable passenger seat and 18-inch polished aluminum wheels.
+The Denali trim features a V8 engine, revised grille and front bumper, heated leather seats, power-adjustable passenger seat and 18-inch polished aluminum wheels.

-Options for the Envoy include four-wheel drive, a 5.3-liter V8, power moonroof, rear DVD entertainment system, limited-slip rear differential, front side-impact airbags, navigation, front and rear side-curtain airbags and power-adjustable foot pedals.
+Options for the Envoy include four-wheel drive, a 5.3-liter V8, power moonroof, rear DVD entertainment system, limited-slip rear differential, rear load-leveling suspension, locking rear axle, navigation, 20-inch wheels (Denali), and power-adjustable foot pedals.

 Adjustable Foot Pedals